SAP PS Interview Questions and Answers

-Ans.
-Unit costing is a means of recording all the costs - direct and indirect - associated with the delivery of services.
-Total cost of service provision divided by the total amount of service provided.
+Ans: Unit costing is a means of recording all the costs - direct and indirect - associated with the delivery of services.
+The total cost of service provision divided by the total amount of service provided.

-Ans.
-Whenever the confirmation of activities done and if the milestone is attached with that particular activity the milestone triggers the milestone as per the configuration done and it will do the billing through SD module.
+Ans: Whenever the confirmation of activities done and if the milestone is attached with that particular activity the milestone triggers the milestone as per the configuration done and it will do the billing through the SD module.

-Ans.
-LSMW is an encapsulated data transfer tool.
-It can provide the same functionality as BDC in fact much more but when coming to technical perspective most the parameters are encapsulated.
+Ans: LSMW is an encapsulated data transfer tool.
+It can provide the same functionality as BDC in fact much more but when coming to a technical perspective most of the parameters are encapsulated.

 To list out some of the differences :

-LSMW is basically designed for a functional consultant who do not do much coding but need to explore the functionality while BDC is designed for a technical consultant.
+- LSMW is basically designed for a functional consultant who does not do much coding but needs to explore the functionality while BDC is designed for a technical consultant.

 Project System >>> Structures >>> Operative Structures >>> Work Breakdown Structures >>> Project Coding Mask >>> Define Special Characters for Projects